Weights in a Benson-Solomon block: Centric radicals in

 \section{Centric radicals in $\Sol(q)$}

 The aim of this section is to refine the description of the centric radical subgroups of a Benson-Solomon system that results from a combination of \cite[Section~10]{AschbacherChermak2010} and \cite[Section~2]{ChermakOliverShpectorov2008}.
-A starting point is the next proposition due to Aschbacher and Chermak, which allows us to work in the groups $H$ and $K$ separately.
-Adopt the notation from Section~\ref{s:solq}, and in particular from Notation~\ref{N:Knotation1}, \ref{N:Knotation2}, and Subsection~\ref{ss:standardseq}.
-Recall that $G$ is the Aschbacher-Chermak amalgam, and that $\F = \F_S(G)$.
+A starting point is the next result due to Aschbacher and Chermak, which allows us to work in the groups $H$ and $K$ separately.
+Adopt the notation from Section~\ref{s:solq}, and in particular from Notation~\ref{N:Knotation1}, \ref{N:Knotation2}, and Subsections~\ref{s:torus}, \ref{ss:standardseq}.
+Recall that $G$ is the Aschbacher-Chermak free amalgamated product, and that $\F = \F_S(G)$.